-The Institute of Petroleum Accounting was created in 1980 to accomplish three principal objectives:
+The Institute of Petroleum Accounting (Institute) was created in 1980 to accomplish three principal objectives:

 - To research and encourage others to carry out research in accounting, finance, taxation and economic problems of the extractive industries.

 - To disseminate information about research activities of the Institute and about current developments in the extractive industries through the Petroleum Accounting and Financial Management Journal